ibpdas/ValueLine/README.md

 ### Level 1.
 Build the foundational enablers
 - Conditions that data leaders and teams directly influence.
-- These move fastest because they relate to alignment, governance, design, capability and early cultural shifts.
+- These are the most influenceable conditions, but also some of the hardest to move because they require alignment, governance, design, capability building and early cultural shifts .
 - They provide early signals of progress, even before maturity and outcomes change.

 ### Level 2.
 Enable maturity